bahmutov/cypress-testrail-simple/README.md

 > Simple upload of Cypress test results to TestRail

-Read the blog post [Cypress And TestRail](https://glebbahmutov.com/blog/cypress-and-testrail/)
+Read the blog post [Cypress And TestRail](https://glebbahmutov.com/blog/cypress-and-testrail/).
+For testing, [this is a private TestRail project](https://bahmutov.testrail.io/index.php?/suites/view/1).

 ## Install